dotnet/docs-maui/docs/user-interface/controls/carouselview/populate-data.md

 ## Display indicators

 Indicators, that represent the number of items and current position in a <xref:Microsoft.Maui.Controls.CarouselView>, can be displayed next to the <xref:Microsoft.Maui.Controls.CarouselView>.
-This can be accomplished with the `IndicatorView` control:
+This can be accomplished with the <xref:Microsoft.Maui.Controls.IndicatorView> control:

 ```xaml
 <StackLayout>